richardlam4391/IBM-Data-Analyst-Professional-Certificate/Excel Basics for Data Analysis/README.md

-# Excel Basics for Data Analysis: Montgomery Fleet Equipment Inventory FA
+# Excel Basics for Data Analysis Montgomery Fleet Equipment Inventory FA

 This course tells you how to focus on the major tasks and data analysis in Microsoft Excel (spreadsheet software).